downingbots/GPT4o_with_WidowX-Arm/README.md

 These actions should allow the robot arm to pick up the spoon from the bowl and move it to a desired location."

 It is trivial to modify this POC to use the paid OpenAI APIs to have a fully automated GPT-controlled robot arm.
+That's the next thing on my todo list.